De-VertiFL: A Solution for Decentralized Vertical Federated Learning: Experiments

-As can be seen in \figurename~\ref{fig:mnistPerformance}, having two participants in the federation already results in a significant improvement of De-VertiFL compared to the non-federated scenario.
-In addition, as the number of participants increases, the F1-score for both methods gradually decreases.
-This decrease is due to the fact that an increasing number of participants reduces the amount of features managed by each client, resulting in less knowledge available to each client.
-Additionally, as expected, the decline is most significant in the non-federated approaches due to the lack of information and collaboration.
-In this context, the positive impact of the knowledge exchange implemented in De-VertiFL is evident.
-For example, with nine clients in the federation, De-VertiFL achieves an F1-score of about 70\%, while the non-federated scenario achieves only 17\%.
+As shown in \tablename~\ref{tab:performance}, even with just two participants, De-VertiFL significantly outperforms the non-federated scenario.
+However, as the number of participants increases, the F1-score for both methods decreases due to fewer features per client, reducing available knowledge.
+This impact is more pronounced in non-federated approaches, lacking collaboration.
+For instance, with nine clients, De-VertiFL achieves an F1-score of 68\%, compared to only 13\% in the non-federated scenario, highlighting the benefits of knowledge exchange in De-VertiFL.